-Dr. Kim is a faculty member at Georgetown University, where she is Assistant Professor of the Practice in the School of Continuing Studies and the inaugural Faculty Director of the Master's in Higher Education Administration.
+Dr. Stephanie Kim (she/her/hers) brings fifteen years of experience as a scholar, educator, and practitioner in higher education and international education.
+At Georgetown University, she serves as Associate Professor of the Practice and Faculty Director of the Master's in Higher Education Administration.

-Prior to arriving at Georgetown University, she held academic and administrative positions at the University of California, Berkeley and received her Ph.D. in Education from the University of California, Los Angeles in 2014.
+Prior to arriving at Georgetown, she held academic and administrative positions at UC Berkeley and received her Ph.D. in Education from UCLA.